Very rough drafts of a sketch of an idea

 I am on a bus that’s sitting at the main intersection of Bondi Junction - the first rise of the valley in the city of Sydney.

-The bus isn’t moving, and it hasn’t for some time.
+The bus isn’t moving, though, and it hasn’t for some time.
+Traffic is banked up in every direction, beyond the curve ahead and on into some unknowable delay.
 Cars are blaring their horns but it makes no difference.
 The lights are green and we’re going nowhere.

 At least I'm not alone on the bus.
 I'm with my friend Dion, because I told him this would be the quickest way to get to the dinner party on Glenayr that we’re late to.

 I’m only going to the party as a favour to him.
-He knows there will be an array of models there and he needs a wingman, and who better to take than me?
-Plus it's on my bus route, so.
+He knows there will be an array of models there and he needs a wingman.
+Who better to take than me?

-“This is so fucked,” he’s sneering.
+“This is so fucked,” he’s sneers, motioning to the clogged arterial ahead.
 “Why are we taking the bus anyway?
 Why don’t we get an Uber?”

 “You’re a fucking weirdo, mate.
 We may as well have walked.
 I hope no one recognises us.”